5 Step Guide for Successful Mentorship Programs

 Not sure how to establish benchmarks?
 Check out our Mentoring Benchmarks Report: Quit Navigating in the Dark.

+When you think of mentor mentee programs what comes to mind?
 There are many types of mentoring that drive development, growth and connection.
-The important thing is to decide which mentoring format is right for your organization and it’s people.
+The important thing is to decide which mentoring format is right for your organization and its people.
 Here are a few to consider.

 This format pairs a more senior employee with a more junior employee.
 Companies can implement reverse mentoring in a one-to-one or group setting.
 The younger employee serves as the mentor, providing senior members of the organization with up-to-date information on the latest frontline experiences, technical skills, and workplace culture.

-A mentoring circle is a peer-to-peer format that enables employees to find peers who share common interests or learning objectives, and develop together as a group.
+A mentoring circle is a peer-to-peer format, similar to group mentoring, that enables employees to find peers who share common interests or learning objectives, and develop together as a group.
 People from across departments and generations can learn from one another, expanding institutional knowledge.
-Employees can also build cross-functional relationships with people of similar or diverse backgrounds.
-Organizations can utilize mentoring circles for employee resource groups (ERGs) as a way to foster belonging.
-Employees of similar backgrounds can find a psychologically safe space for discussion, solidarity and support, where people can feel free to self-identify and be their authentic selves.

 Formal mentorship is an impactful strategy to develop, engage and retain your people.
-But to do it at scale—beyond a program of 20, 40 or even 60 people—you’ll need the right platform that can design, match and measure your participants across teams, departments, locations and beyond.
+But to do it at scale—beyond a program of a few dozen people or even just 100 people—you’ll need the right platform that can design, match and measure your participants across teams, departments, locations and beyond into the thousands or tens of thousands of participants.

 To effectively manage the complexities of a large-scale mentoring program, customizable matching offered by mentoring software becomes instrumental.
 In fact, mentoring software allows for tailored mentor-mentee pairings based on specific competencies, backgrounds, demographics and individual needs, ensuring optimal matches for inclusive mentoring.
 But it’s not just about the matching.
 A robust mentoring software should be able to: